-A vinaigrette is simply an oil and vinegar mixture that can be flavored in many different ways.
+A vinaigrette is simply an oil and vinegar salad dressing mixture that can be flavored in many different ways.
 The general rule of thumb is three parts oil to one part vinegar.
 So, for example, if you start with 1 Tbsp of vinegar, you would use 3 Tbsps oil.
 This is really just a starting point.
 If you prefer your vinaigrette more sour, you might go with 1 Tbsp vinegar and 2 Tbsp oil.

 Taste one of the blueberries before starting.
 If it is super sweet and flavorful, you may want to start with just half of the sweetener, You can easily add more.
 If your berries are very tart, start with the full amount of sweetener.